huangminghuang/hpp-proto/README.md

 ### [optional] Install hpp-proto

-hpp-proto can be directly installed locally then use cmake `find_package` to solve the dependency,  or it can be used via cmake `FetchContent` mechanism.
+Hpp-proto can be directly installed locally then use cmake `find_package` to solve the dependency,  or it can be used via cmake `FetchContent` mechanism.

 ```bash
 git clone https://github.com/huangminghuang/hpp-proto.git